 When I was a kid, Christmas was the most predictable time of the year.
-I’ve spent my entire life here in the Dallas area.
-Both sets of my grandparents live within a mile of each other.
-My parents still live in the house we moved into when I was in elementary school.
-As a kid, my extended family lived in the far-off land of Rockwall (east Dallas).
+My entire family lives here in the Dallas area.
+My grandparents’ homes are within two miles of each other.
+My parents still live in the house where I grew up and my brother and his family live just down the street from them.

-With everyone nearby, we’ve always been a tight-knit family.
-We were saved the hassle of traveling to another city for Christmas.
+With everyone living so close, we’ve always been a tight-knit family.
+Growing up, we were saved the hassle of traveling to another city for Christmas.
 My parents never had to sacrifice time with one side of the family for the other.

 Every Christmas Eve, we would open presents from the extended family, hear my great-grandmother’s brother-in-law recite Luke 2, and head home in time for